 The typical asking rate per listing is in the $50's per square foot per year.
 The Central San Jose region is seeing a a rise in rates.
 In the last 3 months, the median rate increased $14 per sqft per year.
 That's a 35% increase in rent.

-Compared to the rest of the Silicon Valley market, the Central San Jose region has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the Silicon Valley market, the Central San Jose region has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 87 listings have been posted online, so you'll want to check back regularly for new listings.
-About 9% of the available space in the Central San Jose are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 53 listings have been made available, so you'll want to check back regularly for new listings.
+About 102% of the listings in the Central San Jose are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,400 sqft.
 Most properties in this market are around 3 stories.
 Most buildings in this area were built in 1974 and are Class B.